The Moduli Space of Harnack Curves in Toric Surfaces: Abstract

 \section{Abstract}

-{In \cite{kenyon2006planar} the moduli space of Harnack curves of degree $d$ in $\CP^2$ is computed.
-We generalize this construction to Harnack curves in any projective toric surface, showing that the moduli space of Harnack curves $\Hdel$ with Newton polygon $\Delta$ is diffeomorphic to $\RR^{m-3}\times\RR_{\geq0}^{n+g-m}$ where $\Delta$ has $m$ sides, $g$ interior lattice points and $n$ boundary lattice points.
-We also show that this moduli space has a compactification $\Hdelc$ which has CW-complex structure isomorphic to that of the secondary polytope of $\Delta$.}
+In 2006, Kenyon and Okounkov computed the moduli space of Harnack curves of degree $d$ in $\CP^2$.
+We generalize to any projective toric surface some of the techniques used there.
+More precisely, we show that the moduli space $\Hdel$ of Harnack curves with Newton polygon $\Delta$ is diffeomorphic to $\RR^{m-3}\times\RR_{\geq0}^{n+g-m}$ where $\Delta$ has $m$ edges, $g$ interior lattice points and $n$ boundary lattice points, solving a conjecture of Cr\'etois and Lang (2018).
+Additionally, we use abstract tropical curves to construct a compactification of this moduli space by adding points that correspond to collections of curves that can be patchworked together to produce a curve in $\Hdel$.
+This compactification comes with a natural stratification with the same poset as the secondary polytope of $\Delta$.